hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README.md

 - the Play Framework as containerless Web framework
 - Scala as implementation language
 - Slick as persistence layer
-- an H2 database to persist the entities
+- an H2 relational database to persist the entities
 - Currently no client authentication to access Performers and Recordings
 - Currently no client roles with different access priviledges